Frequently Asked Questions (FAQs)

 -

-Each number corresponds to a particular source and refers to a list at the end of the paper.
-This list provides full details of the sources used, arranged in the order they first appear in the text.
-Vancouver style is the most widely used example of this style.
+These numbers refer to a list at the end of the paper.
+This list provides the full details of each source, numbered and arranged in the order they first appear in the text.

 Permalink: